Updated: Dec 2, 2022

 When you open your fridge door, everything lights up.
 You see a 'tower of power' of beautiful food, stacked and ready to go.
-They are clamoring 'eat me, eat me', and a relaxed, satisfying dinner starts happening, no unwilling effort needed.
+They are clamouring 'eat me, eat me', and a relaxed, satisfying dinner starts happening, no unwilling effort needed.

 "Before Cecilia did our fridge, our marriage was broken' teases Simon.